foohasmallya/tfx/docs/guide/pusher.md

 It relies on a [ModelValidator](modelval.md) component to ensure that the new model is "good enough" to be pushed to production.

-* Consumes: A Trained model in [SavedModel]( https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/saved_model) format
+* Consumes: A trained model as a [SavedModel]( https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/saved_model) format
 * Output: The same SavedModel, along with versioning metadata

 ## Using the Pusher Component

-A Pusher pipeline component is typically very easy to deploy and requires little customization, since all of the work is done by the Pusher TFX component.
+A Pusher component is typically very easy to deploy and requires little customization.
 Typical code looks like this:

 ```python